-In the future, however, hydrogen will join electricity as an important energy carrier, since it can be made safely from renewable energy sources and is virtually non-polluting.
+Hydrogen will join electricity as an important energy carrier, since it can be made safely from renewable energy sources and is virtually non-polluting.
 It can also be used as a fuel for zero-emissions vehicles, to heat homes and offices, to produce electricity, and to fuel aircraft.
 Cost is the major obstacle.